 Distributions on Ordinary Shares.
 Subject to the discussion in "Passive Foreign Investment Company" below, distributions made by us with respect to ordinary shares generally will constitute dividends for federal income tax purposes and will be taxable to a U.S. Holder as a dividend to the extent of our undistributed current or accumulated earnings and profits (as determined for United States federal income tax purposes).
-Distributions in excess of our current and accumulated earnings and profits will be treated first as a nontaxable return of capital reducing the U.S. Holder's tax basis in the ordinary shares, thus increasing the amount of any gain (or reducing the amount of any loss) which might be realized by such U.S. Holder's tax basis in the ordinary shares will be treated as gain from the sale or exchange of our ordinary shares.
+Distributions in excess of our current and accumulated earnings and profits will be treated first as a nontaxable return of capital reducing the U.S. Holder's tax basis in the ordinary shares, thus increasing the amount of any gain (or reducing the amount of any loss) which might be realized by such U.S. Holder upon the sale or exchange of such ordinary shares.
+Any such distributions in excess of the U.S. Holder's tax basis in the ordinary shares will be treated as gain from the sale or exchange of our ordinary shares.
 Dividends paid by us generally will not be eligible for the dividends received deduction available to certain corporate U.S. Holders.